kittenlogic/unsupervised-pleasures/_posts/2020-09-18-queer-ai-ultimate-fantasy-007.md

 Oh, I don't like dancing.

-You should try dancing with somebuddy.
-It'll make yourstubs squeak.
+You should try dancing with some buddy.
+It'll make your stubs squeak.

 Oh, I'm not a bad dancer.
 I can dance.